marc-soler/openaq-data-pipeline/README.md

 Welcome to the Open Air Quality project!
 This project focuses on creating a data pipeline to explore air quality data in Madrid, Spain.
 It is the capstone project of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course.

 ## Overview
 This project consists of an ETL (extraction, loading and transforming) data pipeline from an API to Google BigQuery, also storing the data in Google Cloud Storage (GCS).
-The data in BigQuery is modeled using DBT (Data Build Tool), and is then visualised using Metabase.
+The data in BigQuery is modelled using DBT (Data Build Tool), and is then visualized using Metabase.

 ## Problem statement
 Despite efforts to monitor and regulate air quality in Madrid, there remains a significant challenge in accurately predicting and mitigating pollution hotspots.
 This project aims to leverage data from the Open Air Quality initiative to develop a comprehensive understanding of the spatial and temporal distribution of air pollutants in Madrid.
 To conduct appropriate data analysis, an analytics platform with reliable, consistent, and structured data is needed.
 To provide such data infrastructure and flow is the objective of this project.

 ## The dataset
 The Open Air Quality project is an initiative focused on monitoring and improving air quality.
-It involves the deployment of sensors in various locations to collect data on pollutants such as particulate matter, ozone, nitrogen dioxide, and sulfur dioxide.
-This data is then analyzed to understand patterns, identify sources of pollution, and develop strategies to address air quality issues.
+It involves the deployment of sensors in various locations to collect data on pollutants such as particulate matter, ozone, nitrogen dioxide, and sulphur dioxide.
+This data is then analysed to understand patterns, identify sources of pollution, and develop strategies to address air quality issues.
 Open Air Quality projects are often community-driven, involving collaboration between citizens, scientists, and policymakers to raise awareness and take action to improve air quality in their local areas.

-The dataset used is extracted directly from the official Open Air Quality API, and it contains air quality meaurements data spanning from 2019 to 2024 from Madrid, Spain.
+The dataset used is extracted directly from the official Open Air Quality API, and it contains air quality measurements data spanning from 2019 to 2024 from Madrid, Spain.
 Each measurement is linked to an air quality sensor via coordinates, and is provided with information about the pollutant it measures.
 More information can be found in the [API documentation](https://docs.openaq.org/docs/getting-started).

 ## The project
 ### Technologies Used